 Even “simple” compositions provide challenge.
 We musicians try to play to a level that allows our listeners to experience the richness of music with no technical impediment.
 This is the high calling of our daily work.

-“Be fun to be around.” -My wife, Mary
+“Be fun to be around.” -My late wife, Mary

 Mechanical engineer, chef, or professional arborist